BlocProtocol/BLOC-wiki/docs/wallets/BLOC-Dashboard.md

 ## **Download**

 * Visit [BLOC Dashboard](https://dashboard.bloc.money) from any device with a web browser and login to your account
+* Download [BLOC Dashboard for iOS](https://dashboard.bloc.money) from the Apple App Store
 * Download [BLOC Dashboard for Android](https://dashboard.bloc.money) from the Google Play Store
-* Download [BLOC Dashboard for iOS](https://dashboard.bloc.money) from the Apple App Store
+* Download [BLOC Dashboard for Android with mining included](https://bloc.money/download) from BLOC.MONEY website

 ## **Register an account**<a name="accountCreate"></a>